Skip to main content

 Predefined classification functions

 Dataedo is shipped with built-in predefined functions.
-Those functions are (and will be growing):
+These functions are (and will be growing):

-• GDPR - finds columns potentially holding personal data as defined by European GDPR
+Detect columns containing personal data as defined by GDPR.

 Please note that the above built-in Dataedo classifications should be treated as a starting point and help with fulfilling the above policies.
 We do not track the most recent changes in them and we can't guarantee that it's up to date with the current regulation status.